NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 See :numref:`sfs_crater_bottoms` for a potential solution for SfS producing flat crater bottoms where there is no illumination to guide the solver.
-See :numref:`sfs_borderline` for a very preliminary solutionf for how one can try to improve very low-lit areas (it only works on manually selected clips and 1-3 images for each clip).
+See :numref:`sfs_borderline` for a very preliminary solution for how one can try to improve very low-lit areas (it only works on manually selected clips and 1-3 images for each clip).

 Inspection and further iterations